 8. Transportation Planning Rule Analysis.
 Because the proposed annexation also involves rezoning of the property to R-10, a TPR analysis is also included.
-The analysis is predicated on the development of the land at a density that would allow 533 single-family dwellings and 4.5 acres of neighborhood commercial establishments.
-The engineer states that the proposal does not change the functional classification of any existing or planned transportation facility and does not alter the standards for implementing the functional classification system.
+The analysis is predicated on the development of the land at a density that would allow 533 single-family dwellings and 4.5 acres of neighborhood commercial establishments consisting of